-l.
-CONTACT INFORMATION

-A. Local Governing Authority Contacts

-B. Designated Cultural District Liaison Contact

-II.
-PHYSICAL DESCRIPTION

-A. Boundary Description

-B. District Information

-C. Feature Data

-D. Cultural Assets Inventory

-E. Map(s) of proposed district

-F. 5 to 10 Photographs

-III.
-PROGRAM OBJECTIVĖS

-A. Artistic/Cultural Product

-B. Community Development

-C. Economic Development

-IV.
-OUTREACH and ORGANIZATION

-A. Communication and Promotion Plan

-B. Organization

-V. GOVERNMENT AND COMMUNITY SUPPORT

-A. Resolution(s) or ordinance(s) from Local Governing Authority

-B. Evidence of community support

-VI.
-CERTIFICATION AND SIGNATURE
+•• A. Local Governing Authority ContactsB.
+Designated Cultural District Liaison Contact II.
+PHYSICAL DESCRIPTION A. Boundary Description B. District Information C. Feature Data D. Cultural Assets Inventory E. Map(s) of proposed district F. 5 to 10 Photographs III.
+PROGRAM OBJECTIVESA.
+Artistic/Cultural Product DevelopmentB.
+Community DevelopmentC.
+Communication and Promotion PlanD.
+Economic Development IV.
+SUSTAINABILITYA.
+Reporting AbilityB.
+Short & Long-term Plan V. GOVERNMENT AND COMMUNITY SUPPORT A. Resolution(s) or Ordinance(s) from Local Governing AuthorityB.
+Evidence of Community Support VI.
+CERTIFICATION AND SIGNATURE the a pplication is incomplete or requires additional information, the LDOA will notify the applicant

-If the application is incomplete or requires additional information, the OCD will notify the Applicant through its designated contact, specifying the deficiencies and/or information required to complete the application.
+If the application is incomplete or requires additional information, the LDOA will notify the applicant through its designated contact, specifying the deficiencies and/or information required to complete the application.

-- 1. If the Applicant is notified that additional information is required, the Applicant must provide the requested information within 15 days after date of notification. - 2.
-If the Applicant does provide the requested information within 15 days of issuance of the notice of deficiency, the application will be deemed incomplete and will not be reviewed further. - 3.
+- 1. If the applicant is notified that additional information is required, the applicant must provide the requested information within 15 days after date of notification. - 2.
+If the applicant does provide the requested information within 15 days of issuance of the notice of deficiency, the application will be deemed incomplete and will not be reviewed further. - 3.
 If an application is rejected for failure to remedy omissions the Applicant can apply for reconsideration in future application cycles with no penalty or prejudice.